KenKundert/svg_schematic/README.rst

 Draw a gate.
 You must specify the location of the center as an x,y pair.
 You may also specify the kind, the orientation, the name, and the value.
-Currently the only supported kind of gate is 'inv', and inverter.
+Currently the only supported kind of gate is 'inv', an inverter.

 .. code-block:: python